0-ss/Jah/README.md

 # this website is beta, its useless
 # (*WARN*) Do not download the file, its your own risk
+# About me: I love coding and making websites or applications
 # https://0-ss.github.io/Jah/Beta